 Q: HOW WILL THIS PROGRAM BE FUNDED?

-A: The program will be funded by an annual rental license fee of $75 dollars per rental unit paid for by landlords who rent property within the City of Boulder.
-This is a small fee for a huge service.
+A: The program will be funded by an annual tax of $75 per rental unit, paid by landlords who rent property within the City of Boulder.
+This is a small cost for a huge service.

 Q: WHERE HAS THIS BEEN SUCCESSFUL?